Eliot-Roxbergh/examples/c_programming/development_tips/gcc_flags.md

 -fstack-clash-protection                        Increased reliability of stack overflow detection       (>GCC 7.5??)
 -fstack-protector or -fstack-protector-all      Stack smashing protector                                (Stack canary. -all is mostly overkill and -strong was added to give a good middle ground -> [fstack-protector])
                   or -fstack-protector-strong   -
--mcet -fcf-protection                           Control flow integrity protection                       (Not in my GCC.
-Intel only?)
+-mcet -fcf-protection=full                      Control flow integrity protection                       (Intel only)

 -Wl,-z,now                                      Disable lazy binding                                    Not a security feature directly but it allows for relro (see below).
                                                                                                         (Disable lazy binding... also https://stackoverflow.com/questions/23485489/does-clang-gcc-really-support-a-delay-loading-feature)